Can a Cane Assist with Recovery from Hip Surgery? Yes, and we'll tell you how!

 A cane needs to support your weight, so it's important to match the cane to your body type.
 Larger individuals will need a larger, sturdier cane.
 If you weigh 280+lbs, you will certainly find something to love in our Extra Strong series of canes.
 You may also want to consider a quad cane, which has four-pronged "feet" for more stability.
 If you're wondering about the weight capacity of any specific cane, the information can be located under the technical specs on the item's page after you click "view details" from the menu.
 Please click here for a quick tutorial on where to locate the max user weight for any of our canes.

 Choosing the handle that best suits your needs is a must.
 If you plan to use your cane for long periods, be sure to pick a cane with a comfortable handle that fits into your hand easily and without strain.
 After hip surgery, you may need to place a great deal of weight on your cane, which can sometimes cause discomfort in the hand and wrist.
 Rubberized grips are ideal because they can prevent slips and are comfortable enough to use for extended periods.
 Even if you choose to forego the optional quad base attachment, the offset cane is still an excellent choice when recovering from hip surgery due to its unique comfort grip handle.

 To maximize comfort and avoid having to lean or hunch over uncomfortably, it's important that your cane is custom cut to accommodate your height.
 The cane grip should reach to the gap in your wrist with your elbow bent just slightly.
 One great thing about shopping with Fashionable is that we provide cane sizing as a free same-day service!
-To learn how to request custom sizing on our canes, please click here.
 If you're unsure what cane length is right for you, please read how to measure for a cane.